-Toy Giveaways with Restaurant Children's Meals
+Unhealthy Restaurant Children's Meals

 Eating out used to be a special treat, but these days families are increasingly eating meals from restaurants.
 25% of children's calories come from fast-food and other restaurants.
 This trend is of public health concern because consumption of restaurant food is associated with increased caloric intake and poorer diets.
+This is in part because many restaurants provide few healthy options for children.

-The vast majority of kids' meals include calorie-dense, nutritionally-poor foods.
+Most restaurants offer menu items designed for, and marketed to, children.
+The vast majority of kids' meals include calorie-dense, nutritionally-poor foods and beverages.

-- 86% of children's meals at the nation's largest chain restaurants are high in calories; many also are high in sodium (66%) and saturated fat (55%).3 - Despite the health risks associated with sugar drink consumption, the majority of top restaurant chains feature sugar drinks with kids' meals. - French fries are the most common kids' meal side option, and over three-quarters of the top restaurant chains promote sugar drinks through kids' menus.4
+- 86% of children's meals at the nation's largest chain restaurants are high in calories; many also are high in sodium (66%) and saturated fat (55%).3 - Despite the health risks associated with sugary drink consumption,4 the majority of top restaurant chains feature soda or other sugary drinks with kids' meals.3 - French fries are the most common kids' meal side option, and over three-quarters of the top restaurant chains promote sugary drinks through kids' menus.5